microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/delegatedadminservicemanagementdetail.md

 ---
 title: "delegatedAdminServiceManagementDetail resource type"
-description: "Contains the management details of a service managed by Delegated Administration"
+description: "Contains the management details of a service in the customer tenant that's managed by delegated administration."
 author: "adtangir"
 ms.localizationpriority: medium
 ms.prod: "directory-management"